Downtown St. Paul Transit Improvements

 Replace shelter: remove aged shelter and replace with a new, similar shelter

-Design options for the northbound and southbound Robert Street & 6th Street bus stops, and for the stop at 6th Street & Sibley Street will be explored in spring of 2019 through a collaborative process with Metro Transit, the City of St. Paul, MnDOT and the community.
+Design options for the northbound and southbound Robert Street & 6th Street bus stops, and for the stop at 6th Street & Sibley Street have been explored in 2019 through a collaborative process with Metro Transit, the City of St. Paul, MnDOT and the community.

 > Project fact sheet